sshchicago/finances/README.md

 # Finances
 This is where SSHC keep an open record of its finances.
-The treasurer will make every effort to keep this up to date on a weekly basis, and any member of the public may verify these numbers are acccurate.
+The treasurer will make every effort to keep this up to date on a monthly basis, and any member of the public may verify these numbers are acccurate.

 ## Cash on hand at-a-glance